FRED-2/OptiType/README.md

 RAZERS3=/path/to/razerS3
 ```

-8.2) Specyfy which solver to use (here glpk
+8.2) Specify which solver to use (as example GLPK is used)
 ```
 SOLVER=glpk
 ```